 Individual city, town or village governments are responsible for the majority of roads within their respective municipal limits.
 Depending on the location, homeowners’ associations and/or individual property owners may also maintain private roadways.

-The Department is also responsible for the infrastructure of the County’s bridges.
-The Road, Bridge and Canal Maintenance Division maintains and operates eight movable bridges (drawbridges) and approximately 195 vehicular or pedestrian bridges by providing the following services:
+The County operates eight movable bridges (drawbridges) and approximately 195 vehicular or pedestrian bridges by providing the following services:

 To report concerns with county bridges contact the Road, Bridge and Canal Maintenance Division at 305-592-3115 between 6 a.m. and 5 p.m. on weekdays, excluding holidays.

 Miami-Dade County coordinates the lockdown of drawbridges along the Miami River and Intercoastal Waterway with the Florida Department of Transportation (FDOT), Emergency Operations Center, the Captain of the Port, US Coast Guard and other stakeholders.

 Coordination begins 96 hours prior to the anticipated arrival of tropical storm force winds to ensure mariners are able to vacate the areas and dock their vessels.
 This lockdown is put in place to preserve the structural integrity of the bridge and for the safety of boaters and motorists.

 The Bridge Lockdown process is reviewed daily prior to a storm and the following steps are taken: